mbartcus/cv/_posts/my-mac/2022-11-24-mac-configuration.md

 sh ./Miniconda3-latest-MacOSX-arm64.sh
 ```

-Once the installation is over we will prompt to run conda init.
-Here we can repond `yes`.
+We'll ask you to run conda init once the installation is done.
+Here, we can say `yes`.